 It is important to note that if approved for your plan to be placed on hold, your payments upon recommencement will increase, to reflect your total account balance to be paid in the remaining instalments.

-The Premium Support Scheme (PSS) is an Australian Government initiative that helps eligible medical practitioners with their medical indemnity costs.
+The Premium Support Scheme (PSS) is an Australian Government initiative that helps eligible medical practitioners with the costs of their medical indemnity insurance.
 MIPS administers the scheme on behalf of Medicare Australia.
 Eligible doctors who receive a PSS subsidy see it as a reduction in the total membership fee payable.
 Eligibility for the PSS includes:

-- medical practitioners whose gross medical indemnity costs exceed 7.5% of estimated gross income private billings; or
+- medical practitioners whose gross medical indemnity costs exceed 7.5% of estimated gross income from private billings; or

-- procedural general practitioners in a rural area
+- procedural general practitioners in a rural area; or

-- medical practitioners practicing in the public sector only and their membership fee includes run-off cover for previous private practice.
+- medical practitioners practising in the public sector only and their membership fee includes run-off cover for previous private practice.